General Electric trims stake in Thailand's Bank of Ayudhya

 "GE Capital continues to review strategic options for its remaining interest in BAY," GE Capital said in the statement.

-GE has agreed not to sell any more Bank of Ayudhya shares in the market for the next six months, although it could offload its remaining 25.3 percent stake to a strategic buyer, the bank said in a statement on Wednesday.

-GE agreed to buy a stake in Bank of Ayudhya in 2007, and in total invested 22.3 billion baht, or $626 million based on the exchange rate at the time.
+GE agreed to buy a stake in Bank of Ayudhya in 2007, and in total invested 22.3 billion baht, or $626 million based on the then exchange rate.

-The U.S. conglomerate initially acquired a 25 percent stake for 16.00 baht a share and later increased it to nearly 33 percent.
+The firm initially acquired a 25 percent stake for 16.00 baht a share and later raised it to nearly 33 percent.

-GE sold part of its stake at 31.30 baht per share, a source said on Wednesday, declining to be identified as the details of the sale were not public yet.
+GE sold the stake at 31.30 baht per share, a source said on Wednesday, declining to be identified as the details of the sale were not public yet.
 That represents a 5.9 percent discount to the stock's closing price on Tuesday.

 With Bank of Ayudhya shares trading at 35.25 baht, GE has more than doubled the value of its investment.

-GE's investment rejuvenated Bank of Ayudhya, which had remained undercapitalized after the Asian financial crisis in the late 1990s.
+GE's investment rejuvenated Bank of Ayudhya, which had remained undercapitalised after the Asian financial crisis in the late 1990s.
 The U.S. conglomerate subsequently moved the bank's focus to consumer lending, lifting its earnings.

 On Wednesday, the bank's shares fell as much as 7.5 percent, while the benchmark .SETI was down 0.5 percent.

-(Additional reporting by Saeed Azhar, Viparat Jantraprapweth, Narayanan Somasundrama, Yantoultra Ngui and Taiga Uranaka; Editing by Ryan Woo)
+(Additional reporting by Saeed Azhar, Viparat Jantraprapweth and Narayanan Somasundrama Yantoultra Ngui and Taiga Uranaka; Reporting by Elzio Barreto and Denny Thomas; Editing by Ryan Woo)

-(This story has been refiled to restore the dropped word, "Australia", in the name in the fifth paragraph)